drmcnelson/TCD1304-Sensor-Device-with-Linear-Response-and-16-Bit-Differential-ADC/README.md

 An important "takeaway" is that a CCD records a discrete spatial patten of light induced electric charge and on readout converts it to a discrete time series of voltages.
 In this way, a sharp spectral line becomes a short pulse in time.
 And that is what makes spectroscopy different from other signal acquisition scenarios.

 In designing circuits for acoustics or radio frequency work, we might think in terms of a Nyquist frequency and we might accept some small non-linearity for signals approaching this "cutoff".
 But in a CCD spectrometer (or imaging system) a full scale step in voltage from one sample to the next can be a legitimate feature that has to rendered to a meaningful digital representation.
-We can think of this in terms in terms of bandwidth or dV/dt.
+We can think of this in terms in of bandwidth or dV/dt.

 The following shows the Fourier transform of the above spectrum (blue), and on the second "y" axis we graph a response curve (orange) calculated for a simple low pass filter (single pole) with cutoff frequency at 1/2 of the sample rate much.
 As you can see, naive filtering produces about 10% attenuation for high frequency components that may be important for linear response to narrow spectral lines.